G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 9\.
 Click Save private key and save the private key.

-**Attention!** Never pass your private key and password to third parties.
+**Attention!** Never share your private key or password with third parties.

 10\.
 Click Save public key and save the public key on your local storage.